rotationalio/ensign/docs/content/sdk/_index.md

 ### Common Methods

-Here are some of the common driver methods that all of the SDKs have in some shape or form (*there are some implementation differences due to the ways that different language handle concurrency*).
+Here are some of the common driver methods that all of the SDKs have in some shape or form (*there are some implementation differences due to the ways that different languages handle concurrency*).

 - Create an open `Client` to Ensign using your [API keys]({{< ref "/getting-started#getting-started" >}})
 - Create a new `Topic` on your `Client`